bluerail/post_office/README.md

     -v, --verbose                    Output more information
     -l, --logfile FILE               Write log to FILE.
 Outputs to STDOUT (or /var/log/post_office.log when daemonized) by default.
+    -s, --smtp PORT                  Specify SMTP port to use -p, --pop3 PORT                  Specify POP3 port to use

     -h, --help                       Display this screen

-This starts the service and listens on port 25 and 110.
+This starts the service and listens on the specified ports (or 25 for SMTP and 110 for POP3 by default).
 Configure your POP3 client with any username and password.

 Daemon
 ------